 What about the worst?

 The schedule!
-If you could re-arrange sport to Monday to Friday it would be the best job in the world, but sadly there’s things you can’t do because you have to work most weekends.
+If you could re-arrange sport to Monday to Friday it would be the best job in the world, but sadly there are things you can’t do because you have to work most weekends.

 I really miss playing rugby but it’s difficult to do at this job.

 And finally, to any punters out there.
-What top three resources would you recommend to get great data and analysis for betting.
+What top three resources would you recommend getting great data and analysis for betting.

 For data on individual sports, dartsdatabase.co.uk has an excellent amount of data for darts matches played on and off stage, while scrum.com has excellent data for appearances, tries, minutes played etc. on rugby.

 For viewing historical prices oddsportal.com can be very useful, especially if you are backtesting a model’s performance to old prices.

 I would say though that it is most important to make a reliable bet sheet where you can see your profitability as a trader that can split it down into sport and markets.

 Once you do this you can start to see (given good sample size) where any edge you have may be and where you should start putting more of your money into.

 Gordon Parker is a sports trader at Spreadex.
 You can get started as well by clicking the button below.